jui434/SBSA/README.md

 # SBSA
+PLEASE NOTE - This code is now deparacated.

 Segmentation and volume calculation for subretinal fluid using OCT images, OpenCV, and scikit-learn

 Presented at the 11th VBS Annual Meeting